Jsze30/Learnable/README.md

 Located in `/voice_agent`, this is a real-time conversational AI tutor:

 - Uses LiveKit for WebRTC-based real-time communication
-- Integrates with Deepgram for speech recognition (via `deepgram/nova-3`)
+- Integrates with Deepgram for speech recognition
 - Uses OpenAI GPT-4.1-mini as the language model
 - Dynamically loads course context from PDFs
 - Provides personalized tutoring sessions with natural conversation flow